Barry-Fraser-Anderson/Barry-Fraser-Anderson/README.md

-Hello, I'm a developer with over 30 years experience.
+Hello, I'm a software developer with over 20 years of experience.
 I'm currently refreshing my skills with a goal of undertaking a fresh challenge.

 Visit me on LinkedIn